Jpt5832/DoBot_PSU_Scripts_Python/README.md

 - cd ~/DoBot_PSU_Scripts_Python

 ---
+## Startup Scripts
+- clone repository
+- cd ~/DoBot_PSU_Scripts_Python (or wherever location you have the repository stored in)
+- run the command: ./dobot_startup.sh (replace name with another script if needed, example: dobot_xbox_controller_gui_startup_script.sh)

+---

-## Running Scripts
+## Running Python3 DoBot Programs

 1. Navigate to the project directory: cd ~/DoBot_PSU_Scripts_Python

-2. Activate the virtual environment: source ~/dobot-venv/bin/activate
+2. Activate the virtual environment: (ONLY!!! do this if you haven't run the startup script "dobot_startup.sh") source ~/dobot-venv/bin/activate

 ⚠️ IMPORTANT: This must be run once per session before running any scripts.

-3. Run a script:
+3. Run a Program:
 python3 dobot_gui.py

-Replace dobot_gui.py with any script name as needed.
+Replace dobot_gui.py with any program name as needed.

-4. ⚠️ NOTICE/IMPORTANT: You may have to change the PORT variable within the scripts for DoBot depending on which USB port the robot is connected to
+4. ⚠️ NOTICE/IMPORTANT: You may have to change the PORT variable within the programs for DoBot depending on which USB port the robot is connected to
 Find what USB port the DoBot could be connected to (run one, or both ls commands):
 - ls /dev/ttyUSB*
 - ls /dev/ttyACM*